-Taking a few moments to fill in a form can save you thousands of dollars in taxes if you’re buying a newly constructed home.
-Note that this rebate doesn’t apply to resale properties.
-Here’s how the GST and HST new housing rebates are calculated and the details you’ll want to know about when claiming the rebate for your home.
+But what is this rebate, and how does it work?
+Here’s how the GST and HST new housing rebates are calculated, and the details you’ll want to know about when claiming the rebate for your new home.

 What is the GST/HST New Housing Rebate?

 If you’re buying a newly built home, you’ll need to pay HST or GST on top of the purchase price.
 You pay it for the same reason that you pay sales tax on almost everything else you buy.
 Whether you’ll pay GST or HST depends on your province, as will your final tax rate.
 But no matter where you live, you can qualify for one of two housing rebates.
 While the rebate is often used by first-time home buyers, it’s available to everyone.

 First, the new housing rebate equals 36% of the GST that all buyers need to pay when buying a new home in Canada.
 This rebate is up to $6,300 and valid on homes with a fair market value of $350,000 or less.
 If you’re buying a home priced above this amount but still less than $450,000, don’t fret.
 There’s still a partial rebate that can be claimed.

-What’s in it for those paying the HST?
+What’s in it for those paying HST?
 In HST participating provinces (New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island) the rebate is 36% of the federal component (the GST) of the tax.
-There may be additional provincial rebates are available for buyers of newly built homes.
+There may be additional provincial rebates available for the remainder of the HST.

-- Your home is listed as your primary place of residence
+- Your home is listed as your primary place of residence, and

-- You’ve purchased a new or substantially renovated single, semi, condo, townhouse, mobile or modular home from a builder, or you purchased a share of interest in a co-operative home
+- You’ve purchased a new or substantially renovated a single, semi, condo, townhouse, mobile, or modular home from a builder, or you purchased a share of interest in a co-operative home.

 What if I’m building my home?